 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities, and reported amounts of expenses in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
-Key estimates included in the financial statements include the valuation of deferred income tax assets and the valuation of debt and equity instruments and stock-based compensation.
+Key estimates included in the financial statements include the valuation of deferred income tax assets, the valuation of debt and equity instruments, stock-based compensation, value and life of acquired intangibles and allowances for accounts receivable and inventory.